The Critical Questions to Ask about Pricing in 2022

 • Should we change our target segments and how we price for those segments?

-A grounded segmentation is the foundation for pricing (for all marketing actually) and when there are major changes to the environment segmentation can change as well.
-When segmentation changes, pricing needs to change.
+A grounded segmentation is the foundation for pricing (for all marketing, actually), and when there are major changes to the environment, segmentation can change as well.
+When segmentation changes, pricing needs to change, and so does your approach to selling on value.

 Can your pricing process detect change early and adapt rapidly?